mandymccabe/Final_Project/README.md

 ## What did we look at?
 - Number of rows of data
 - Check for any null values
-- Discuss machine learning options
+- Discuss machine learning options-need a categorical model
 - Ways to visualize the data

 ## What tools do we want to use?